Undergraduate Course: Sport and Recreation Professional Placement 2 (SPRT08016)

 Oral presentation - 30 %

-20-30 minutes to agency staff and University supervisor of the findings and conclusions/recommendations of the research report and answering questions/leading discussion.
+of the research report and answering questions/leading discussion.

 |No Exam Information

-1. Develop the knowledge and skills necessary to plan and organise a suitable placement with an appropriate sport and recreation organisation.
+- Plan and organise a suitable placement with an appropriate sport and recreation organisation.

-2. With support, using a practitioner enquiry approach, investigate a professional issue relevant to the placement context
+- Investigate a professional issue relevant to the placement context

 |Fanthome, C. (2004) Work Placements - A Survival Guide for Students.
 London: Palgrave|